Escherichia virus CC31: Lytic cycle

 Once inside the cell, replication can begin.
 The virus starts by breaking down all E. coli genetic material.
 This is known as the lytic cycle.
 The virus can now occupy the cell of the E. coli without being inhibited by proteins or enzymes of the host.
-The CC30 genetic material is then capable of using the residue E. coli proteins to assist with viral replication.
-Enterobacter virus CC31 has most of the genes responsible for coding proteins to induce gene expression and replication: endonuclease, RNA polymerase, DNA polymerase, RNA primase, DNA ligase, topoisomerase, and DNA helicase.
+The CC31 genetic material is then capable of using the residue E. coli proteins to assist with viral replication.
+CC31 has most of the genes responsible for coding proteins to induce gene expression and replication: endonuclease, RNA polymerase, DNA polymerase, RNA primase, DNA ligase, topoisomerase, and DNA helicase.
 Therefore, CC31 does not require access to E. coli's nucleus and does not have to wait for mitosis to occur in order to act in a parasitic fashion.
 This allows for rapid formation of virus particles within the empty cell.
 DNA is amplified, while proteins are made for the virion construction.
 Protein subunits combine into domains to make the individual components of the virion.
 The viral particles begin to combine once overcrowding of the cell occurs.
 The E. coli cell will lyse due to over-population, allowing the virions to burst out of the cell and move on to the next host.

 Lysogenic cycle

 The virus is also capable of taking a different pathway to replicate its DNA known as the lysogenic cycle.
 Instead of destroying the cellular DNA, the viral DNA integrates itself within it with the assistance of integrase, to become a silent provirus.
 This integration forms non-homologous single stranded bubbles of viral DNA.
 These regions are susceptible to damage, resulting in frame shifts, minute deletions, immunity regions, and silent genetic regions.
-These modifications, patterned with horizontal gene transfer between E. coli DNA and CC30 DNA, allow for evolution to occur for the virus and bacterium.
+These modifications, patterned with horizontal gene transfer between E. coli DNA and CC31 DNA, allow for evolution to occur for the virus and bacterium.
 This patience illustrated by the virus allows for it to amplify its genetic material significantly through many E. coli generations.
 Also, as the integrated viral DNA is translated into mRNA, proteins are synthesized and are readily available for future virion formation.
 Once a stressor is induced onto the cell, the integration weakens and subsequently releases the viral genetic material.
 The virus now enters the lytic cycle and begins replication in the numerous bacteria cells it now occupies.
 As the lytic cycle progresses and the virions begin to infect new cells, the acquired E. coli genetic material can now be transduced into other cells as the bacteriophage reenters the lysogenic cycle.